cypherpunk-academy/2064/en/023_1913_Bullying.md

 Wilhelm: "Take care of yourself!"

 Hilde: "I will.
-It's not a trip around the world.
+It's not that far.
 You take care of yourself!"

 Hilde leaves the room with Adolf.

 Wilhelm to the driver: "Now we are alone, Alfons.
-It can go that fast, can't it?"
+It can go that fast, not?"

 The driver does not look at him, but stands up and leaves the room without giving a sign as to why.
-At the same moment, two middle-aged men in grey suits sit next to and opposite Wilhelm and look at him.
+At the same moment, two middle-aged men in grey suits sit next to and opposite of Wilhelm and look at him.

-Wilhelm was frightened: "What is this?"
+Wilhelm frightened: "What is this?"
 He takes turns looking at both of them.
 His voice trembles slightly.
 The two men look back a little indifferently.

 Wilhelm: "What do you want from me?"

-After a short while, the man sitting opposite him answers: "Nice speech.
+After a short while, the man sitting opposite him answers: "Nicely spoken.
 Smart thinking.
 Pure poison.
-It can turn a crowd's head."
+It can disorientate and seduce people."

-A second man with a slightly red face: "You traitor of your country!
-If it's up to guys like you, no one in Germany will be ready to fight anymore.
+A second man with a slightly red face: "You traitor!
+If it's up to guys like you, no one in Germany will be willing to fight anymore.
-And then the Frenchman and the Russian overrun us, and it's over with Germany."
+And then the French and the Russian overrun us, and it's over with Germany."

 First man: "We will prevent that.
 Are you maybe even Russian?
 Or French?
 Or English?"